 - Bambu-Kiribizi: Two teams support local emergency room and paediatric and malnutrition in-patient departments, plus care and treatment of sexual and gender-based violence.

 - Rutshuru hospital: MSF withdrew from the hospital at the end of 2017.
 However, in light of the volatile conditions in the region, we have returned to support emergency room, emergency surgery and paediatric nutrition programmes.

 - Goma: HIV programme supporting four medical centres (including access to antiretroviral treatment).

 We have new tools and improvements in the medical management of this epidemic, compared to previous Ebola epidemics, such as new developmental treatments; a vaccine that has given indications of being effective; Ebola treatment centres are more open and accessible for the families of patients; and provision of a higher level of supportive care.
-The outbreak has not spread to other countries or regions, which can be considered as a success.
+Despite this, there is a 66 per cent case fatality rate in the current outbreak.